huilinghe19/Raspberry_Pi/README.md

-# Epics Server for GPIB on Raspberry Pi
+# Epics Server for GPIB Devices on Raspberry Pi

 ## Aim
-Writing a Epics Server to connect GPIB Devices (Example:keithley 2000 multimeter) on Raspberry PI Platform
+Writing a Epics IOC to connect GPIB Devices (Example:keithley 2000 multimeter) on Raspberry PI Platform

 ## Progress
 Have installed gpib server and epics server.  have wrote a epics IOC "gpib_test" for Keithley 2000, have got the voltage value of keithley 2000.
 Have wrote a webserver to open Keithley 2000 epics IOC.